Domain to LinkedIn URL Resolver Clay-Ready Company URL

 resolution_method tells you how the URL was found:

-pattern_match: slug derived from domain, validated directly against LinkedIn.
-Fastest, most reliable.google_search: URL found via Google search results.
-Accurate but subject to Google result freshness.not_found: neither method returned a result.error: no valid input was provided (both company_domain and company_name were empty).
+pattern_match: slug derived from the domain, validated directly against LinkedIn.
+Fastest and most reliable.google_search: URL found via web search.
+The output value staysgoogle_searchfor Clay column compatibility; the search engine is actually DuckDuckGo.not_found: neither method returned a result.error: no valid input was provided.

 confidence tells you how much to trust the result:

 Use confidence as a Clay view filter.
-Pass high rows straight to your enrichment pipeline.
-Review not_found rows manually or route them to a secondary enrichment source.
+Pass high rows straight to enrichment.
+Route medium, not_found, and any rows with key firmographic fields missing to manual review.

 Social URLs